bytedeck/bytedeck/README.md

    1. Install our requirements:
    `python3 -m pip install -r requirements.txt`
 7. Run a management command to run initial migrations, create the public tenant, superuser, and some other stuff:
-`./src/manage.py initdb`
+   * using venv: `./src/manage.py initdb`
+   * using docker: `docker-compose run web bash -c "./src/manage.py initdb"`
 8. Now run the django development server:
-`./src/manage.py runserver`
+   * using venv: `./src/manage.py runserver`
+   * using docker: `docker-compose up web`
 8. You should now get the page at http://localhost:8000.
 Note that the ip/url output by the django server, `0.0.0.0` will not work in this project, because our multitenant architecture requires a domain name, so you need to use `localhost` instead.
 9. And you should be able to log in to the admin site at http://localhost:8000/admin/
    - user: admin
    - password: password (this is defined in the .env file under DEFAULT_SUPERUSER_PASSWORD)

-10. Run redis, celery and celery-beat containers (you can run in the background too if you want with `-d`, but you wont see any errors if they come up):
+10. Run redis, celery and celery-beat containers (you can run in the background too if you want with `-d`, but you wont see any errors if they come up).  the db container should already be running:
-`docker-compose up -d celery celery-beat`
+`docker-compose up -d redis celery celery-beat`
 11. To view errors in the containers when they are running in the background, you can use:
 `docker-compose logs -f`

 ### Creating a Tenant
 If everything has worked so far, you should now be able to create your own bytedeck website (aka a new 'deck') as a new tenant:

-0. If the server isn't already running, run it with: `./src/manage.py runserver` (and ignore the link it tells you to access the page)
+0. If the server isn't already running, run it with: `./src/manage.py runserver` or `docker-compose up web` (and ignore the link it tells you to access the page)
 1. Go to django admin at http://localhost:8000/admin/ (this is known as the Public tenant, it's where we can control all the other sites or tenants)
 2. In the Tenants app near the bottom, create a new tenant by giving it a name, for example: `hackerspace`
 3. This will create a new site at http://hackerspace.localhost:8000 go there and log in